sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-jetbrains.md

 ## Updating the extension

 JetBrains IntelliJ will typically notify you when updates are available for installed extensions.
-Follow the prompts to update the Cody AI extension to the latest version.
+Follow the prompts to update the Cody extension to the latest version.

 ## More benefits